weicheng-huang-mechanics/DDG_Tutorial/README.md

 # Buckling of an annular ribbon
 <br/><img src='assets/rod_3.gif' width="600">

-# Indentation of an axisymmetric shell
+# Inflation of an axisymmetric plate
 <br/><img src='assets/shell_1.gif' width="600">

 # Eversion of an axisymmetric shell cap